 US Government vested Eduard von der Heydt's property under the provisions of "Trading with the Enemy Act" by vesting order, dated August 21, 1951

 National Museum of Natural History, Smithsonian Institution, from March 1964

 Freer Gallery of Art, transferred from National Museum of Natural History on January 29, 1973

 See C. T. Loo's stockcard no. 80954: "Two stone slabs, high relief decoration of monster, Wei," Frank Caro Archive, Institute of Fine Arts, New York University, copy in object file.
-The sculpture was inventoried together with F1977.9 in November 1939.
-On December 30, 1939, the sculpture was illustrated in an advertisement for An Exhibition of Chinese Stone Sculptures at C. T. Loo & Co. in New York, January 5-27, in Art News 38, 13 (December 30, 1939), back cover; see also C. T. Loo, An Exhibition of Chinese Stone Sculptures (New York: C. T .Loo and Co., 1940), cat. no. 30, pl.
+The sculpture was inventoried together with F1977.8 in November 1939.
+In 1940 it was exhibited by Loo in New York, see C. T. Loo, An Exhibition of Chinese Stone Sculptures (New York: C. T .Loo and Co., 1940), cat. no. 30, pl.
 23.

 See Vesting Order No. 18344, August 21, 1951, Office of Alien Property, Department of Justice.
 Eduard von der Heydt exhausted all the legal remedies against the forfeiture of his property provided to him by the Trading with the Enemy Act.